 15. Stay consistent, both with frequency and with effort.

 You may notice results with just one workout, but the only way to maintain those results is by practicing with regular frequency and with consistently high effort.
 Our suggestion is to do at least 3 workouts per week (about once every other day).
-If you are feeling like a yoga beast, do one every day.
+If you are feeling like a yoga beast, do one or two 20-25 minute sessions daily.
 The more you do, the better you’ll feel, and the more significant your results!
 Over time, the daily aches and pains that annoy you will become a nuisance of the past, and you’ll wonder why you didn’t start sooner.

-You’re ready to get started!
-If your goal is to learn fitness-centric yoga and get all of the benefits of what yoga can do for your body, there is no better way to get started than with the brand new yoga workout series from Body by Yoga – Guyoga: Beginner’s Yoga for Men.
+If your goal is to learn fitness-centric yoga and get all of the benefits of what yoga can do for your body, there is no better way to get started than with our intro series from Body by Yoga – Guyoga: Beginner’s Yoga for Men.